Lake County Examiner: History

-It was created by the Oregon State Legislature in 1874, and founded by Charles A. Cogswell and Stephen P. Moss in 1880.
+Lake County was created by the Oregon State Legislature in 1874, and founded by Charles A. Cogswell and Stephen P. Moss in 1880.
 The town of Lakeview was established two years later and became the county seat for Lake County.
 It was started as a weekly newspaper published in Lakeview.
 The newspaper's first editor was Frank Coffin.
+The first edition was published on February 5, 1880.

 In its early editions, the Examiner used extremely small print type.
 The newspaper's front page often included anecdotes and fiction along with feature stories and news.
 When the newspaper began, a one-year subscription cost $3.00.
 However, the newspaper's main source of income was legal notices for land claims, which homesteaders were required to post publicly.
 After a few years in business, the Examiner installed an Eight-Medium Gordon-Franklin job press and changed to a new larger print style.

 Around 1883, The Examiner merged with another Lakeview newspaper, the State Line Herald.
 While the State Line Herald was Lakeview's first newspaper, established in 1878, the combined publication kept the Lake County Examiner name.
 After the merger, the paper began advocating Republican politics on its editorial page.

 During the 1880s, the Examiner was sold a number of times.
 In 1884, Fuller Snelling became Charles Cogswell's partner.
 Bruce Allen and Frank W. Beach then bought the newspaper in 1885.
 A year later, Seneca C. Beach bought out Allen's share, forming the company of Beach and Beach.
 It was published by Beach and Beach until 1891, when Frank Beach left to become editor and publisher of the Linkville Weekly Star.

 On 22 May 1900, a fire burned most of Lakeview.
 There were no deaths, but 64 buildings were destroyed.
 Only two downtown business structures survived the fire.
 However, the Examiner staff rescued enough equipment and material to publish a special edition the day after the fire.